Sapera-Tech/msgraph-sample-reactspa/README.md

 # Microsoft Graph sample React single-page app

 This sample demonstrates how to use the Microsoft Graph JavaScript SDK to access data in Office 365 from React browser apps.
+It also includes an example of retrieving Microsoft Teams call records using the call records API.

 ## Prerequisites